gachapun/gachapun/README.md

 <td width="340" valign="top">

  * if you treat people's ignorance as a reason to ridicule them instead of an opportunity to educate them calmly
- * assholes in general, i dislike public harassing
+ * assholes in general or people who take ponytown too seriously
  * players who thinks its morally right to be open about their proships or darkships in safe servers

 </td>